 There are a variety of second authentication factors that can be used for 2FA to secure application access.
 Here are some examples:

-OneLogin’s two-factor authentication process is straightforward.
+OneLogin’s cloud-based two-factor authentication service process is straightforward.
 The user is first authenticated using a username and password.
 OneLogin looks up the user and if additional authentication factors are required, the user will be prompted to enter them on the login page.

 Yubico’s sleek USB key works with Windows, Mac and Linux without any client software required.
 By pressing the button on the key, a unique one-time password is generated and automatically entered in the browser.